 In a related vein, ever since signing up for PFBlogs.org, I’ve also found myself wondering if readers are more drawn to blogs about debt, or getting out of debt, rather than ones about investing.
 And if so, is it more because (for lack of a better phrase) misery loves company, and we feel better about ourselves after seeing others in worse situations than ours, or simply because more people can relate to having debt than having money to invest.
 I’ve noticed that my posts on spending or making money attract far more readers than my other posts.
 But, I haven’t been motivated enough to truly test my hypotheses by counting clicks over a given week or figuring out how to normalize or exclude all the other factors that might enter into play into topic popularity.

-I don’t know much beyond the basics of theory, but I’ve heard more and more about it from friends who work in the investment industry.
+I don’t know much beyond the basics of behavioral finance theory, but I’ve heard more and more about it from friends who work in the investment industry.
 The better question to ask is whether you can actually harness the ideas in this field and put them to real use in investing.
 But we humans definitely behave in funny ways when it comes to money.

 As far as Bernanke is concerned, I doubt he made those comments with the intent of using reverse psychology to encourage people to take action.
 I saw that article too, and my first tongue-in-cheek reaction was to shoot an email to my husband, an economist by training, asking whether being out-of-touch with reality was a requirement for being a Fed chairman.